visgl/loaders.gl/docs/developer-guide/about-writers.md

+# Using Writers

+> Writers and the `encode` functions are still in development, and while they can be used may still have issues.

+TBA

 # Creating New Writers

-> This is an overview, for a detailed specification of the writer object format see the [API reference](docs/api-reference/specifications/writer-object-formats.md).
+> For a detailed specification of the writer object format see the [API reference](docs/api-reference/specifications/writer-object-formats.md).

-TBA